iKiru-hub/minBandit/paper/feedbacks/bc_review.md

 **Minor comments**

 ---
-- [ ] (1) Introduction
+(1) Introduction

-- [ ] The introduction has many paragraphs that consist of only one or two sentences.
+- [x] The introduction has many paragraphs that consist of only one or two sentences.
 Would recommend grouping them to streamline the exposition.

-- [ ] “In fact, these methods can achieve state-of-the-art performance” – which methods do you mean by “these methods”?
+- [x] {**} “In fact, these methods can achieve state-of-the-art performance” – which methods do you mean by “these methods”?
     |> bio-inspired ones

 - [ ] “In addition, bioinspired models enhance algorithmic interpretability by clarifying the functional relationships between internal components” – I would disagree, biologically plausible models are often less interpretable algorithmically, as it is difficult to tell what each neuron / set of neurons / set of synapses is doing/learning.